THE WICKERS CREEK BAND

 Andy Bing lives in Castleton-on-Hudson and has been executing bluegrass music for over 25 years.
 He's been a fan of Bill Monroe and Flatt & Scruggs since childhood and started playing the resonator guitar when he lived in Washington D.C. in the early 1980s.
 Andy is also known to sing and play the mandolin and banjo on occasion.

 Rob Bradley divides his time between Long Island and Hillsdale.
-A native of Montreal, has been singing and playing folk, bluegrass and French Canadian music in the Hudson Valley for many years.
+A native of Montreal, has been singing and playing bluegrass and folk music in the Hudson Valley for many years.
+He plays upright bass and sings with the Long Island rockabilly group Los Bad Hombres.
 He is also the webmaster of the wickerscreekband.com.

 Charlene Paden, currently spending a great deal of her time as a goatherd and cheesemaker, became interested in New England fiddling in the 1980's through contra dancing in Columbia County, but her true downfall occurred when she met Peter in 1983 and was introduced to bluegrass.
 After all these years, she's still in recovery, but the prognosis is good.